 With their backs against the wall in game 5 in Maple Leaf Gardens, the Canadiens willed their way to score first with a goal by Richard.
 Sloan tied the game for the Leafs before the end of the 2nd period.
 During the 3rd period, Montreal peppered the Leafs goal and finally, Paul Meger scored giving the Habs a thin lead.

 With only seconds remaining in the third period, the Leafs had an offensive zone faceoff.
 Kennedy won the faceoff, slid the puck across the slot with players on both teams crashing the net.
 Smith got the puck on his stick with no shot, but was able to slide it over to the open Sloan who had an open net to fire it in to tying the game yet again!

 Then in overtime, a new Leafs legend was born.

 Young Leafs defenseman Bill Barilko scored the cup winning goal 2 minutes and 53 seconds into the first overtime.
 This was his fourth Stanley Cup in 5 seasons and was on top of the hockey world with this cup clinching shot.

 This feel good ending came to a sudden and unfortunate end when Barilko and close friend Dr. Henry Hudson never returned from a flight on a small private plane the two of them used for fishing trip in August of 1951.
 Due to Barilko’s popularity, expansive aerial searches scoured the regions for months where it was suspected their plane could have crashed.
 Nothing was found.

 Following this tragedy, the Maple Leafs began a lengthy Stanley Cup drought.
 The failed to even reach the final in the six-team league until 1959 and 1960, where they came up short both times to the Canadiens.

 Finally, in 1962 George “Punch” Imlach coached the Leafs to their first Stanley Cup victory since ’51.
-Ironically, only six weeks after this cup victory, the remains of Bill Barilko and the plane wreckage were found just north of Cochrane, Ontario.
+Only six weeks after this cup victory, the remains of Bill Barilko and the plane wreckage were finally found just north of Cochrane, Ontario.